-You have set up the network, computers, cloud servers, websites and apps and you think it’s secure.
+You have set up your network, computers, cloud servers, websites and apps and you hope it’s secure.
 How do you know?

-We test your security just like a hacker would using real world attacks to attempt to gain access.
+We perform a penetration test to break your security – just like a hacker would – using real-world attacks to attempt to gain access.

-We share our industry leading report providing the details of all vulnerabilities found and how to fix them.
+We provide our industry leading report on the penetration test, including the details of all vulnerabilities found and how to fix them.

 Our expert penetration testers are experienced and trained in hacking complex computer networks, systems, websites, APIs and apps.

-Once we receive permission from the client to complete our ethical hacking, the relevant URLs, IP addresses, apps, APIs and logins are provided which allow us to commence hacking activities.
+Once we receive your permission to complete our ethical hacking, the relevant URLs, IP addresses, apps, APIs and logins are provided which allow us to commence the penetration test.
 Login access is important as it allows us to quickly identify potential access points and specifically test the security of those access points.

 We use a combination of manual testing following a standardised process along with tools and in-house developed code to identify points of weakness.
 Testing can typically be completed over 1-2 weeks.
 All identified vulnerabilities are then documented with recommended rectification actions in a clear and concise report.

-For most engagements, we will then perform a retest of the resolved vulnerabilities to confirm the effectiveness of the applied fixes.
+For most engagements, we will then perform a second penetration test of the resolved vulnerabilities to confirm the effectiveness of the applied fixes against future cyber attacks.